 Why am I being told my address is an invalid bitcoin address?

 If the receive address you got from Electrum begins with “bc1” then you may find that other wallets and exchanges have trouble sending money to it.
 That’s because these addresses use a new form of encoding called bech32 which results in lower transaction fees when spending bitcoin but which other wallets and exchanges have still not added support for.
 Note you can always send money to anyone using your bech32 wallet.

-The solution to this problem is to create a new Electrum wallet making sure to select standard instead of segwit in step 4.
+The solution to this problem is to create a new Electrum wallet making sure to select legacy instead of segwit in step 4.

 If you are an advanced user you may wish to create a p2sh segwit wallet instead which has wide compatibility and lower transaction fees than p2pkh wallets (standard electrum wallets with addresses beginning with 1).

 Once you’ve created a new wallet you can receive coins to it instead.
 You can also switch between wallets via file > open or file > recently open.